Sia: Relationships and family

 After Crisp disbanded in 1997, Sia moved to London to be with her boyfriend Dan Pontifex.
 While on her way to England, she received the news that Pontifex had been hit by a car and died in hospital.
 She returned to Australia but received a call from one of Pontifex's former housemates, who invited her to stay in London.
 Her 2001 album Healing Is Difficult lyrically deals with Pontifex's death: "I was pretty fucked up after Dan died.
 I couldn't really feel anything", Sia recalled in a 2007 interview for The Sunday Times: "We ... got shit-faced on drugs and Special Brew.
 Unfortunately, that bender lasted six years for me."

 Sia married documentary filmmaker Erik Anders Lang at her home in Palm Springs, California, in August 2014.
 The couple divorced in 2016.
 During a 2014 appearance on The Howard Stern Show, when asked if she was religious she responded, "I believe in a higher power and it's called 'Whatever Dude' and he's a queer, surfing Santa that's a bit like my grandpa, so yes."
 In the same interview, she stated that she is a feminist and that Whatever Dude divinely inspired the lyrics she wrote for Rihanna's song "Diamonds".
-One of Sia's tattoos on her hand reads "Whatever Dude".
-Sia is a cousin of Australian Christian rock musician Peter Furler.
+One of Sia's hand tattoos reads "Whatever Dude".
+She is a cousin of Australian Christian rock musician Peter Furler.

 In 2019, Sia adopted two black American boys who were ageing out of the foster care system.
 In 2020, she announced that she had become a grandmother when one of her two 19-year-old sons had fathered twins.
 In December 2022, she married Dan Bernad, followed by a ceremony in Portofino, Italy, in May 2023.
 The couple had one child together, born on 27 March 2024.
-In March 2025 she separated from Bernad and filed for divorce.
-A custody battle is ongoing.
+They separated, and Sia filed for divorce from Bernad in March 2025.
+Agreements were reached regarding spousal support in December 2025 and joint custody and child support in April 2026, respectively.